jaols/PSJumpStart/ReadMe.md

 ## Features and content

-One of the most usefull features in PSJumpstart is the use of setting files.
-The files will populate PowerShell variables with default values, both script local variables and default values when calling functions.
-The solution uses the PowerShell feature `$PSDefaultParameterValues` to set default parameters.
-The setting files are of type `.json` or `.dfp`.
+PSJumpstart uses `$PSDefaultParameterValues` to set local default parameters by using `.json` or `.dfp` files.
 These are read in a preset order so you may have different defaults for different scenarios.

 The package contains a `Functions` folder and an empty customizable `LocalLib` folder for local usage.
-Functions in `LocalLib` will be used over any existing function in the `Functions` folder.
-Any new function in `LocalLib` will be loaded.

-Another core feature is the `Msg`-function for showing/logging information.
-It can be pre-configured using `.json` or `.dfp` files as described below.

-The `Get-ModuleHelp`-function may be used for getting module information from any loaded module.
-Try it!
+One of the core functions is the `Msg`-function for showing/logging information.
+It can be pre-configured using `.json` or `.dfp` files described below.
+Another noteworthy function is the `Get-ModuleHelp`-function for getting module information.
+Try it on any loded module.

 A set of template files is provided to jump start script creation.
 The templates comes in two main flavors, PSJumpStart and Basic.
 The basic templates does not load the module and may act as stand alone scripts while the PSJumpStart templates is using the included module.
 All templates are  `Get-Help` enabled.
 The `Template` folder also holds the `ScriptSigner.ps1` file that will sign your files with an existing code signing certificate (or create a new one).